cmc2374/DiscreteMath-Fall2018-Prime-NUmbers/README.md

 The menu is a class that has only been tested for Windows devices.
 If the GUI does not appear please just run code from their respective files (hence why it was built with this multi-file depedncy to safegaurd in the case the menu module was Unix Based system incompatible.
+To run prime_distribution.py and have tables show in python, $pip install PrettyTable

 Work Division: